faresbougourzi/Covid-19-Infection-Percentage-Estimation-Challenge/README.md

     └──
  ```

- - The Top-5 teams are encaraged to submit a conference paper (Summurise the approach and diffent experiements) to our Workshop of Covid-19 in the 21st International Conference on IMAGE ANALYSIS AND PROCESSING (https://www.iciap2021.org/call-for-competitions-2/). otherwise, send us the ARXIV link.
+ - The Top-5 teams are encouraged to submit a conference paper (Summarize the approach and different experiments) to MIA COVID 2022 Workshop (https://sites.google.com/view/covid19iciap2022) in the 21st International Conference on IMAGE ANALYSIS AND PROCESSING (https://www.iciap2021.org/call-for-competitions-2/). otherwise, send us the ARXIV link.

 ## Prizes: